What not to take to uni: 18 things you do not need to bring

 You may be starting a new life, but that doesn’t mean your old one has to come with you.

-Here are 18 things to leave at home when you move to uni this September.
+Now that we've covered the essentials, here are 18 things you should leave at home when you move to uni this September.

 Most halls and purpose-built student accommodation are no-smoking zones.
 They usually have outdoor areas for that, with built-in ashtrays.
 So, if you’re a smoker, leave your ashtray at home.
 You won’t need it.